Please note: (3/9/2014)

 "Results Jan.
 2013" link near the very bottom of

 (from most recent on down, as dated):

-We now have a good supply of Nittaku
+We still have a good supply of Nittaku

 orange 3-Star Premium balls.
 You may

-Ron also has a small supply of orange
+There is also a supply of orange Komann

 Orange practice balls can also be